davidtron/uk-72-ui/README.md

 TODOs

-* Retrieve flood warnings and cache
-* Retrieve power outages for postcode
 * Decide how to display polygons.
     Should we just check if the currentPosition is within a warning region and display, or do we want to display all the polys we have for the UK (probably slow)

+* Filter the list based on where you have searched for

+* Retrieve flood warnings and cache.
+    * Flood zones could be downloaded and served separately.

+* Retrieve power outages for postcode

 * Design common warning API for the list
 * Layout of warnings